Moby, Philosopher-in-Residence

 Every course, every reading list, every project feeds into three core capacities.
 Not facts.
 Not credentials.
 Capacities — the kind that don't expire when the information does.
 These three run as thread tags across every course in the catalog.

-The structure isn't rigid; it's a framework.
 Ring 0 builds the instrument — attention, cognition, argument.
 Rings 1 and 2 open the field and build the architecture.
 The mosaics run horizontally across all rings by theme.
 The degree you design.
 The education you need.

 Meet the Faculty.